Tifton Temporary Protected Status Lawyer

-If you are a foreign national from a TPS-designated country, we can help you obtain TPS and an employment authorization document (EAD) at our Tifton immigration law office.
+If you are a foreign national from a TPS-designated country, we can help you obtain TPS and an employment authorization document (EAD) at our Moultrie immigration law office.
 We can also help you apply for nonimmigrant status, an adjustment of status based on an immigrant petition, or apply for other immigration benefits or protection that you may be eligible for.
-Call our Tifton office at 229-520-8875 to discuss your needs and explore your options.
+Call our Moultrie office at 229-520-8875 to discuss your needs and explore your options.

 Below are the countries that are currently designated for Temporary Protected Status.

 Myanmar (Burma) is the most recent country designated for TPS.
 This designation came on March 12, 2021, and lasts for 18 months, after which it may be renewed.
 The reason given for the designation is a military coup in Myanmar (Burma) where security forces have exercised brutal violence against civilians.
 TPS applies to individuals already in the U.S. who can demonstrate continuous residence here as of March 11, 2021.